Orbital stability and the quantum atomic spectrum from Stochastic Electrodynamics

 \subsection{Dynamical equations in absence of rad/abs}

 In the following equations, all quantities ($q$, $E_1$, $B_1$, etc.) are defined positive.
-In absence of dissipation and absorption and for the planar problem, the dynamical equations of the system are, to leading order, the following:
+In absence of dissipation and absorption and for the planar problem, the dynamical equations of the system are, to leading order,

 with $M_2$ a mass second order moment or ``inertia'' moment.
 In the first of the former equations (\ref{vr_dynamic}), we take into account the fact that $RF_{1}$ is rotating with respect to $RF_{0}$, and that we have defined this radial velocity as $v^{(o)}_{r}=v^{(o)}_{r}\ \mathbf{x}_{1}$.
-As a clarification, we recall $\mathbf{F}_{m}^{(R)}$ has no component in $\mathbf{y}_{1}$.
-Also, we have to notice $E_1$, $B_1$ do depend on $R_{orb}$ (see below).
-To the former three equations, we must add the obvious